h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![diagnostics-prec-recall-best-mccr](assets/diagnostics-prec-recall-best-mcc.jpg)

 3\.
 From the observed AUC, Best MCC, F1 and Accuracy values for P-R, how would you qualify your model, is it a good or bad model?
+Use the key points below to help you asses the P-R curve.

 Remember that for the **P-R** curve :